What Can’t A Simple, Homemade Lip Scrub Do?

 Adding lip care to your skincare regimen will help keep your lips soft and kissable.
 And you don’t need to buy expensive beauty products to get started.

-Creating a simple, homemade lip scrub can shed dead skin cells allowing for moisturizing ingredients to soak in faster and lipstick to last longer and go on smoother!!
+Creating a simple, homemade lip scrub can shed dead skin cells, allowing moisturizing ingredients to soak in faster and lipstick to last longer and go on smoother!!

 What causes extremely dry lips?

 Unlike other areas of our skin, lips don’t contain oil glands (source).
 Therefore, dry, chapped, or cracked lips are a common skin issue.
-And there are several factors that can increase your chance of having dry lips or worsen the condition such as:
+And several factors can increase your chance of having dry lips or worsen the condition, such as:

 - Frequent Sun Exposure

 - Cold Weather (lack of humidity)

 If you’re dealing with dry or cracked lips, you’ll want to soften them as fast as you can!
 For starters, if there are cold temperatures, wrap your mouth with a scarf when venturing outdoors.
 Drink more water and apply a lip balm.